A server-first Node.js framework. Zero runtime dependencies.

 Declarative state constraints.

 constraintsenforce min/max bounds on state after every mutation.
-The value can never go out of range regardless of what the client sends. - Co-located validation.
+Values can never go out of range regardless of what the client sends. - Co-located validation.
 Validation rules live next to the state they guard.
-The agent can see what is being validated and why, in one place.
+Easy to read, easy to review, impossible to misplace.

 -